 implementing, monitoring, and evaluating to ensure optimum achievement.

 The Trustees reserve the right not to approve a grant if it determines that the resulting grant would not be charitable or would conflict with the Foundation’s stated policies or damage its reputation.
-In addition, the Trustees/panel members reserve the right to apply conditions to any grant.
+In addition, the Trustees/panel members reserve the right to apply conditions for any grant.

 Grantmaking Criteria